-The application for the 2013 Tisch Summer High School program is now closed.
+The application for the 2016 Tisch Summer High School Program will open July 1, 2015.

 - Students must be in good academic standing and have a 3.0 minimum cumulative grade point average (GPA).
 SAT and ACT testing grades are NOT reviewed.

 - Accepted students must reside in NYU assigned housing.
 Students will not be permitted to commute, visit, or live with family or friends for the duration of the program.

 - You may apply to only ONE program.

 Admissions decisions are based on the student's entire application,

 including the personal essay, two letters of recommendation, résumé and